DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 	- The training area
 	- And THEN the start of the run
 - During all of these points, there are opportunities for Zagreus to have conversations with the other characters or even make remarks to himself.
+- I'm not saying we need to go this far, but I do think it's worth considering *breaking up the starting sequence into more than 1 room*.

 ## Questions @ the Start of each Run
 I want to rework how the beginning of each run works a little bit due to some feedback I got when I got the designers to play the game.